Need for Speed Fans Devastated as EA Unleashes Game-Changing Move

 According to Vince Zampella, who oversees Apex Legends, Star Wars Jedi Survivor, Battlefield and Need for Speed franchises, Criterion’s contributions will have tremendous positive impact on Battlefield 2042 and a connected Battlefield universe moving forward.
 Their skills will be invaluable Zampella wrote in a memo.

 Of course, Battlefield 2042 had a disappointing launch plagued with technical issues that took significant time post-release to address.
 This rocky reception signaled EA needed to reassess how to get the once great franchise back on track.
-Subsequently, EA entrusted oversight of Battlefield to Zampella, an industry veteran known for standout first-person shooters like Titanfall and Medal of Honor.

 Still, competing with the likes of Call of Duty poses monumental challenges requiring flawless execution and strategic vision.
 However, by marshaling talent like Criterion and proven leaders like Zampella, EA is demonstrating the level of commitment necessary to give Battlefield the best possible shot at redemption.
 While uncertainty remains, EA’s decisive manoeuvres suggest a clearer path forward.